abhisheksahu-qa/flakeguard-detector/README.md

 Flaky tests are a common issue in test automation.

-Small things like hard waits, long CSS selectors, or non-retrying checks often go unnoticed during development.
+Patterns like hard waits, fragile selectors, or non-retrying checks often pass locally but fail in CI.
-They work sometimes, but fail randomly later.

-FlakeGuard focuses on these patterns and highlights them early inside the editor.
+FlakeGuard highlights these patterns early, before they become debugging issues.

 ---